top of page

 Home: List

-Why we oppose high-density developments along Beachwood and Shore Lane
+Why we oppose high-density development along Beachwood and Shore Lane

 We support responsible residential development in this area.
-But we have good reasons to reject this proposal - and here is why.
+However, the active development proposal calls for a high-density development.
+We have good reasons to reject this proposal - and here is why.

 Beachwood_Shore_Lane_Flooding_1.JPG